 Tip: When booking seats, try to avoid the back.
 We were in seats 26-30 and there were a few rows behind us.
 The further back you went, the less leg room was available.
 This was to accommodate the non-functioning bathroom on board the bus.
 The seats just two rows behind us, barely had room for an adult leg to fit.
 Not an adult, but an adult leg.
 That said, they did pick up some locals along the way to fill those seats.
 Yep, 2 adults and 2 children.

-Gma Bev, Alan and Lars prefer the window seats and Anya and I prefer the aisle.
-Gma Bev sat in front of Alan (big mistake, watch the video) and Anya beside him.
-Lars and I had the right side of the bus, which I wasn’t too thrilled with.
+Gma Bev, Alan and our son prefer the window seats and our daughter and I prefer the aisle.
+Gma Bev sat in front of Alan (big mistake, watch the video) and our daughter beside him.
+Our son and I had the right side of the bus, which I wasn’t too thrilled with.
 I didn’t want to be on the “cliff” side of the bus, but figured since I was in the aisle it wouldn’t be too bad.
-Lars and I also get car sick, so I figured it would be best if we stuck together.
+Our son and I also get car sick, so I figured it would be best if we stuck together.
 We loaded up on our little anti-nausea pills and off we went on our bus journey.

 Within minutes, I knew it was going to be an interesting and long experience.
 When traveling on mountain roads, I expected the twists and turns that come along with the winding roads.
 What I didn’t expect were the swerves, bobs and weaves along with some rocking, while avoiding potholes and oncoming traffic.